Published July 2017

 The following pie chart shows world consumption of ammonia:

+Ammonia is generally processed into downstream fertilizer products before being applied to the soil.
+These products include urea, ammonium nitrates, ammonium sulfate, ammonium phosphates, and nitrogen solutions.
 Consumption of ammonia in industrial applications is projected to grow slightly faster than fertilizer use during the forecast period.
 Ammonia is used to produce ammonium nitrates that are used to make explosives.
-See the CEH Explosives and Blasting Agents report.
-Ammonia is also used in the production of acrylonitrile for fibers and plastics; hexamethylenediamine for nylon; caprolactam for producing nylon, isocyanates for polyurethanes and hydrazine; and production of amines and nitriles.
+(Covered in the CEH Explosives and Blasting Agents report.)
+It is also used in the production of acrylonitrile for acrylic fibers and plastics, hexamethylenediamine for nylon 66, caprolactam for nylon 6, isocyanates for polyurethanes and hydrazine, and various amines and nitriles.

 The global ammonia market has been steady for the past two years as there have been minimal constraints associated with feedstock natural gas availability in key producing regions.
 China experienced a sharp rise in coal prices and faced steeper competition in its urea export market, resulting in a drastic decline in ammonia production in 2016 compared with 2015.
 However, production in the Middle East and the United States increased correspondingly, with only a minor loss in total global production.